 - Put a parchment paper on a cookie sheet.
 Put fries on parchment paper.
 Try not to overcrowd the cookie sheet.

-- Once fries are golden and cooked, remove from oven.
+- Once fries are golden and cooked (about 40 to 45 minutes), remove from oven.
 Salt to taste.

 Mona